sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

+To be compatible with the above example, we should use `def __init__(self, parent_instance): self.obj = parent_instance`, then `B = Child(A)` works fine.

+Currently, Firefox *doesn't support* that at all.
+See https://wordpress.com/forums/topic/rss-feed-doesnt-display-on-latest-firefox-browser/#post-3274026.
+So we even can't open that by  modifying the Settings https://www.reddit.com/r/firefox/comments/vybtvs/comment/ig2zlry/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button.

 What Quinten says is also said in video 30:26 and 50:25.
 Here security may be due to avoiding modifying one global variable which may influence *anywhere* in the program.
 This is said detailedly in https://security.stackexchange.com/questions/216421/global-variables-and-information-security#comment439249_216421.

 You seems to have one typo that `newObj` doesn't have `text` property.